Cemiplimab 350mg/7ml solution for infusion vials

 Cemiplimab with platinum-based chemotherapy for untreated advanced non-small-cell lung cancer (TA1165)

-Cemiplimab for treating recurrent or metastatic cervical cancer (terminated appraisal) (TA901)
+Cemiplimab for treating recurrent or metastatic cervical cancer that has progressed on or after platinum-based chemotherapy (TA1174)

 Cemiplimab for untreated PD-L1-positive advanced or metastatic non-small-cell lung cancer (terminated appraisal) (TA848)